JacquelineEEE/Predicting-Recidivism-Rates/README.md

 - Only current inmates are represented in the dataset, this is missing individuals previously incarcerated that have not reoffended.
 These individuals would enhance the model.
 - There are many types of facilities represented in the Texas Tribune database (`State Jail`, `Prison`, `Work Program`, `Transfer Facility`).
 The non-prison units are not filtered out of this dataset.
 - No additional inmate information was acquired (ie: education, occupation, family information, etc).
+- There were some (`very few`) errors found in the original data, and some questionable data that I could not conclusively confirm or disprove:
+        - one inmate's DOB and and the date of their first offense is the same
+        - some term lengths were invalid (`'2012 years, 8 months, 16 days'`)
+        - the minimum age for first offense was 11 years old - I was unable to confirm if this is accurate, but it opened the door for the potential of incorrectly imputed information in the original dataset

 </details>